cloudentity/ce-samples-mtls-demo/docs/oauth-mtls-nodejs-app-with-cloudentity-oauth-server.md

 ```

-After getting a certificate bound access token, the user can then access protected resource by clicking the `Call Resource server with Certificate Bound Access Token` button on the UI.
-The `/mtls-resource` [handler](https://github.com/cloudentity/ce-samples-mtls-demo/blob/00aad5ee9ab3074c0904fc6725dda24ce7838837/sample-nodejs-mtls-oauth-client/index.js#L116) is called which then calls the protectes resource API including the certificate bound access token in the `Authorization` header.
-Once the response is returned the response from the protected resource is then rendered.
+After getting a certificate bound access token, the user can then access a protected resource by clicking the `Call Resource server with Certificate Bound Access Token` button on the UI.
+The `/mtls-resource` [handler](https://github.com/cloudentity/ce-samples-mtls-demo/blob/00aad5ee9ab3074c0904fc6725dda24ce7838837/sample-nodejs-mtls-oauth-client/index.js#L116) is called which then calls the protected resource API including the certificate bound access token in the `Authorization` header.
+Once the response is returned, it is rendered in the UI.
 If access to the protected resource is allowed we display the JSON response.
 Otherwise, we display an error that the protected resource access was not authorized.

 ```javascript
 const resource_url = process.env.MTLS_RESOURCE_URL; // Resource server URL